length

 • Luggage transfers on each hiking day

-• RAW Travel app for accurate on-trail navigation
+• RAW Travel app to support on-trail navigation

 • Pre-trip guidance from our experienced and dedicated RAW Travel team